pretix/pretix-docs/docs/guides/meta/index.md

 You can find information on how to set up your development environment under [Development environment](development-environment.md).

-You can find information on how to write a guide under [Writing a guide](writing-a-guide.md).
+You can find information on how to contribute an article under [Adding a guide](adding-a-guide.md).

 You can find information on terminology, orthography, and punctuation under [Language](language.md).